 Or I guess you could say I looked for what we as humans might often assume to be loving behavior when scuba diving and observing some cozy couples among the incredible marine life here in the Caribbean.

 Cozumel Island with her celebrated marine park is not only a world-class diving destination but was one of the first “Hope Spots” for the world’s oceans, established by Sylvia Earle’s famous “Mission Blue” project, that stemmed from her renowned 2009 TED Award recipient talk focused on promoting and creating more marine protected areas.
-Like Cozumel.

-Plus, I’ve had some extra time to look back through some of my favorite moments of aquatic marine “love” I’ve encountered along these awesome reefs.
+I’ve had some extra time to look back through some of my favorite moments of aquatic marine “love” I’ve encountered along these awesome reefs.

 Cozumel Marine Life: Colorful, Cute, and Carnal

 Lots of underwater photography images I’ve captured over the years while scuba diving in Cozumel totally screamed out “Valentine’s Day card” in my head.

 The natural environment of the mesoamerican reef is full of these shapes and textures – like the occasional heart-shaped purple sponge, and heart-shaped horseshoe worms, brilliant against their hard coral backgrounds.